Skip to main content

 Acronym Test Given to Months

-CELDT California English Language Development Test students whose home language is not English August through October
+ELPAC English Language Proficiency Assessments for California students whose home language is not English September through May

-Scoliosis Screening 7th grade girls and 8th grade boys January
+Scoliosis Screening 7th grade girls and 8th grade boys Spring semester

 Sixth and seventh grade students will remain in homeroom during the testing and will work on the Math and English interim assessments.